Engee documentation

 Technical information

-• Minimum guaranteed calculation step: from 10 to 100 µs (depending on the hardware configuration of the RITM semi-natural modelling complex)
+• Minimum guaranteed calculation step: from 10 to 100 microseconds (depending on the hardware configuration of the RHYTHM semi-natural simulation complex)

 General information

-Real-time testing is a study of the system (or its components) functioning in real working conditions - at a given sampling rate, with the effects arising when working with real equipment and interfaces, taking into account synchronisation of different tasks being performed.
-Real-time testing is used in technologies for rapid prototyping of a control algorithm (or Rapid Prototyping), semi-natural modelling of a control object (also known as HIL, or Hardware-in-the-Loop), and in applications to data acquisition and signal processing.
+Real—time testing is the study of the functioning of a system (or its components) in real—world operating conditions - at a given sampling rate, with effects that occur when working with real equipment and interfaces, taking into account the synchronization of various tasks performed.
+Real-time testing is used in technologies for rapid prototyping of a control algorithm (or Rapid Prototyping), semi-natural modeling of a control object (also known as HIL, or Hardware-in-the-Loop), as well as in applications to data collection and signal processing.

-• Rapid Prototyping* is making changes to the behaviour of a control algorithm and investigating the operation of the algorithm with usage of real hardware.
-Rapid prototyping means that the control algorithm under development is loaded onto a real-time system and connected to a real control object via I/O modules.
+• Rapid prototyping* is the introduction of changes to the behavior of the control algorithm and the study of the algorithm using real hardware.
+Rapid prototyping means that the control algorithm being developed is loaded onto a real-time system and connected to a real control object via I/O modules.

-Rapid prototyping allows testing of control algorithms with connection to real hardware and control object "in hardware", working out details that may not be available during simulation on conventional user operating systems.
-The user does not need to have low-level programming skills.
+Rapid prototyping allows you to test control algorithms connected to real hardware and an in-hardware control object, working out details that may not be available during simulation on conventional user operating systems.
+At the same time, the user does not need to have low-level programming skills.

-Rapid prototyping allows early exploration of the system’s operation through usage of real equipment and a real control object.
-Such testing increases confidence that the final system will work correctly in the final implementation and allows for verification of the system closest to real-world conditions.
+Rapid prototyping allows you to study the operation of the system at an early stage using real equipment and a real control object.
+Such testing increases confidence that the final system will work correctly in the final implementation and allows verification of the system closest to real conditions.

-Semi-natural modelling is the real-time simulation of a control object on a separate computer (or computers) running a real-time operating system.
-Semi-natural modelling allows running the model of the control object in real time with connection to real actuators, sensors and control unit.
+Semi—natural simulation is a simulation of a real-time control object on a separate computer (or computers) running a real-time operating system.
+Semi-natural modeling allows you to run a model of a control object in real time with connection to real actuators, sensors and a control unit.
 This allows you to get a full-fledged simulation of the control object.

-Semi-natural modelling can be applied in a wide range of tasks.
-Including the creation of simulators of various operating conditions, simulators for training personnel - for example, pilots or technologists and the creation of semi-natural test benches for debugging the control system.
-This allows for systematic, full system testing.
+Semi-natural modeling can be used in a wide range of tasks.
+This includes the creation of simulators for various operating conditions, simulators for training personnel, such as pilots or technologists, and the creation of semi—functional test benches for debugging the control system.
+This allows for systematic, full-fledged system testing.

-Rapid prototyping and semi-natural modelling significantly shortens system development and testing cycles and increases the reliability of the system under development.
+Rapid prototyping and semi-natural modeling significantly reduces the cycles of system development and testing and increases the reliability of the system under development.

-The RITM semi-natural modelling complex and the RITM.Real Time operating system are specially designed to work together seamlessly.
-RITM hardware and RITM.Real Time software together allow developers of complex modern systems to solve the most ambitious design tasks.
+The complex of semi-natural RHYTHM modeling and the operating system RHYTHM.Real-time Specially designed for seamless collaboration.
+RHYTHM hardware and software RHYTHM.Real-time together allow developers of complex modern systems to solve the most ambitious project tasks.